sytzeloor/elfproef/README.md

   * BsnValidator will validate Burgerservicenummers (Dutch social security numbers).
 It accepts both 8 and 9 digit BSN numbers.
   * BankAccountValidator will validate ING accounts (1-7 digits), and 9 or 10 digit bank account numbers using the elven-test.
-  * PaymentReferenceValidator will validate Betalingskenmerken (Dutch payment reference numbers) using a weighted modulus 11 and a length check.
+  * PaymentReferenceValidator will validate betalingskenmerken (Dutch payment reference numbers) using a weighted modulus 11 and a length check.

 ## Installation